 On May 7, 2018, we exercised an option by paying \$2.0 million in cash to the South Korean company Crystal Genomics, Inc. ("CG") to purchase an exclusive license to research, develop and commercialize luxeptinib in all countries of the world except the Republic of Korea and China, for all fields of use (collectively, the "Rights").
-Subsequently, on June 14, 2018, we announced that we entered into a license agreement with CG for us to gain a license for rights to CG-806 in China (including the People's Republic of China, Hong Kong, and Macau)) (the "China Rights").
+Subsequently, on June 14, 2018, we announced that we entered into a license agreement with CG for us to gain a license for rights to CG-806 in China (including the People's Republic of China, Hong Kong, and Macau) ) (the "China Rights").
 Under the license agreement, we made an upfront payment to CG of \$3.0 million for the China rights.
 CG is eligible for development, regulatory and commercial-based milestones, as well as single-digit royalties on product sales in China.
 The total deal value for the China Rights, including the upfront payment, is up to \$125 million.
 Aptose now own worldwide (excluding Korea) rights to luxeptinib, a first-in-class, highly potent oral small molecule being developed for AML, B-cell malignancies, and other hematologic malignancies.
-Future possible royalties that might be paid under these agreements are determined on a country-by-country and product-by-product basis, on net sales during the period of time beginning on the first commercial sale of such product; and (ii) ten (10) years after the first commercial sale of such product; and country.
+Future possible royalties that might be paid under these agreements are determined on a country-by-country and product-by-product basis, on net sales during the period of time beginning on the first commercial sale of such product in such country and continuing until the later of: (i) the expiration of the last-to-expire valid claim of the CG Patents in such country covering such product; and (ii) ten (10) years after the first commercial sale of such product in such country.